kubernetes-sigs/krm-functions-registry/krm-functions/README.md

 This directory is the home for the source code for all in-tree functions that are maintained and released by this repository.

+## Requirements

+By donating a function's source code to this repo, you are donating the function to SIG-CLI.
+We cannot accept 3rd party functions as in-tree functions.

+## Files

 Each publisher will need to create their own subdirectory `krm-functions/{PUBLISHER}/` in this directory to store their functions source code, under .
 For example, SIG-CLI sponsored functions are located under `krm-functions/sig-cli/`.